 Teaching music theory is very important as it helps students to read and understand the piano pieces they're playing and gives them the skills to learn other pieces of their choosing.
 Musiah teaches all required theory in a gradual and natural way as students progress through the program.

-Musiah's online piano lessons cater for beginners through to mid level students and provide progress reports that can be emailed to parents weekly, fortnightly or monthly.
+In addition to the instant feedback you will receive from Musiah during your lessons, Musiah's online piano lessons also provide optional progress reports that can be emailed to parents weekly, fortnightly or monthly.

 Musiah also has unique Progress Metrics that enable a student to compare their progress with the site average and with students in their age group in their state, country or the world.
 Additionally, reports and/or progress metrics can be shared with friends/relatives so they can be kept up to date with how the student is progressing.